This add-on is operated by Twilio SendGrid

 You will next be sent to the Heroku Resources page for your app where you will see the Twilio SendGrid add-on.
-Click the add-on to be taken to the Twilio SendGrid dashboard.
-A modal will load asking you to confirm the email address generated by Heroku for your application.
-Select Send Confirmation Email.
+Click the add-on to be taken to the Twilio SendGrid dashboard, where you will be asked to follow a few additional steps to configure your email service for use.

 Two-factor authentication (2FA) is required by Twilio SendGrid.
 To enable 2FA, navigate to Settings > Two-Factor Authentication in the Twilio SendGrid App, and click Add Two-Factor Authentication.

 A sidebar menu will ask you to confirm that you want to enable 2FA.
 If you have previously configured authentication with Twilio SendGrid APIs via Basic Authentication, enabling 2FA will break your integration.
 You must use API keys to authenticate with Twilio SendGrid APIs.
 Click Ok, Got it to continue.